What do you get when you cross a professional writer with a passion for dating and relationships? This!

-Ever been ‘ghosted’?
-That’s what it’s called when someone you’re dating or in a relationship with disappears on you.
-It’s very hurtful.
+‘Ghosting’ is when someone you’re dating or in a relationship with disappears on you.
+And it’s extremely hurtful.

-Anyway, MDM (Mr Disappearing Man) and I had something really good going – or so I thought.
+Anyway, MDM (Mr Disappearing Man) and I had something really good going, or so I thought.
 First and foremost, we just clicked.
-We were the same age and from a similar background, had loads in common, got along famously, had great chemistry and seemed to want the same things in life.
-He called me every day, took me out a few times a week and always had a lot of energy and affection for me.
-Sure, it wasn’t perfect, and we had a long way to go to get to know each other, build a little history and make some memories.
-But, on the whole, it looked very promising.
-I hadn’t had ‘promising’ with someone in years…
+We were the same age and from a similar background, had loads in common, got along famously, had great chemistry, and seemed to want the same things in life.
+He called me every day, took me out a few times a week, and always had a lot of energy and affection for me.

 How not to let ‘ghosting’ turn into ‘trust issues’

-The three free Dating with Dignity videos are jam-packed with great tips, but here are the top two revelations that I, personally, took away:
+The three free Dating with Dignity videos were jam-packed with great tips, but here are the top two revelations that I, personally, took away:

 You see, even though things were fairly hunky dory with MDM, I could feel the relationship not progressing.
 At the time, I decided to put it down to only being two months in, but my gut knew better.
 (Damn guts – they’re almost always right.)
 Even at the two-month mark, I felt as though we should have been a little further along.
 I didn’t know what to make of this.

 Unbeknownst to me, MDM was what Marni calls a ‘Mr Quality Casual’.
 (No wonder I didn’t know how to handle him – I’d never dated a ‘Mr Quality Casual’ before.)
-I don’t want to give it away, because she explains it so well in the video, but basically he’s a guy who does almost everything right – except he’s looking to keep things somewhat casual.
+Basically he’s a guy who does almost everything right – except he’s looking to keep things somewhat casual.
 For whatever reason, he’s not in a position to offer you a full-blown relationship.
-Perhaps he’s just come out of a long-term relationship and is still mending a broken heart, or he has a few personal issues he needs to sort out before he dives head-first into a new relationship, or he has other priorities in his life (such as his career or child/children), or he’s just not ready or just not that into you or both!
+Perhaps he’s just come out of a long-term relationship and is still mending a broken heart, or he has a few personal issues he needs to sort out before he dives head-first into a new relationship, or he has other priorities in his life (such as his career or child/children), or he’s just not ready, or just not that into you, or both!
 In any case, no matter how well you match up in other ways, you don’t match up in this way.
 So, what’s a gal to do?